-Color pencils, crayons, markers, glue sticks, paint, paintbrushes, scissors… Art supplies are a necessity for every elementary classroom, BUT where can we store them?
-Read below to grab some tips for how to organize and store them.
+Colored pencils, crayons, markers, glue sticks, paint, paintbrushes, scissors… Art supplies are a necessity for every elementary classroom.
+These tools support students in exploring concepts and skills in a creative, hands-on way.
+Read below to grab some tips for organizing art supplies in the classroom!

 8 Tips for Organizing Classroom Art Supplies

 Below are 8 simple tips for organizing craft and art supplies in the classroom.